 Sodalite Stone Popular with Royalty

-It's widely reported in various articles that in 1901 during a visit to Canada the Prince and Princess of Wales who later became King George V and Queen Mary, fell in love with sodalite and subsequently had one hundred and thirty tons of stone shipped to the UK to decorate their home.
-Although we have found shipping records from Ontario which confirm the shipment took place, we cannot find any other documentation to confirm that sodalite was ever used in Marlborough House.
-Not long after their visit the quarry where the stone was mined became known as the Princess Sodalite Quarry.
+It's widely reported that in 1901 during a visit to Canada, the Prince and Princess of Wales who later became King George V and Queen Mary fell in love with sodalite.
+They subsequently had one hundred and thirty tons of the stone shipped to the UK apparently to decorate their home.
+Although we have found shipping records from Ontario which confirm the shipment took place, we cant find any documentation to confirm that sodalite was ever used in Marlborough House.
+Not long after their visit to Canada the quarry where the stone was mined became known as the Princess Sodalite Quarry.

-The Princess of Wales subsequently gave her husband an exquisite letter opener with a sodalite handle and gold blade which also featured several other gemstones.
-There was also a crown on the top of the handle.
-A note in her records shows that Queen Mary as she later became, also had a pair of sodalite urns made to order whilst she was still Princess of Wales.
+The Princess of Wales subsequently gave her husband an exquisite letter opener with a sodalite handle and gold blade.
+As well as featuring several other gemstones it had a crown on the top of the handle.
+A note in her records shows that Queen Mary also had a pair of sodalite urns made to order whilst she was still Princess of Wales.